jsuh0020/cse15l-lab-reports/lab1.md

    <br />
    ![Image](lab1_3.png)
    <br />
    I was in the messages directory, and tried to cd into "zh-cn.txt", and got an output of "bash: cd: zh-cn.txt: Not a directory".
-This makes sense because cd means to change directory, not to change to a file, so attempting to change to something that is not a directory will produce a similar output.
-This output is an error because the expected use of cd is to change to a directory and this was not a proper use of cd.
+This makes sense because cd means to change directory, not to change to a file, so attempting to change to something that is not a directory will produce a similar error.
+This output is an error because the expected use of cd is to change to a directory and this was not a proper use of cd, since cd cannot be used to navigate to a file.

 ## ls Command
 1. **ls with no arguments**